am20dipi/UdemyNoviceToNinja/notes/babel.md

 * Inside a package.json file are all of the packages you have installed -- including descriptions.
 * To install a package: 'npm install package_name'

+## What is Babel Preset package?

+Babel Preset is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).